occopus/docs/sphinx/source/user/tutorial-flowbster.rst

        <ip-address> (9b8dc4f1-bed4-4d1c-ba9e-45c18ee2523d)
      30bc1d09-8ed5-4b7e-9e51-24ed881fc166

 #.
 Once the infrastructure is ready, the input files can be sent to the Generator node of the workflow (check the address of the node at the end of the output of the  **occopus-build** command).
-Using the following command in the ``flowbster-autodock-vina/inputs`` directory from the testing directory:
+Using the following command in the ``flowbster-autodock-vina/inputs`` directory:

    .. code::